Skip to main content

 • “The game just throws the mechanics into your face, with no instructions.”

-• “You get dropped into an ocean of having no direction where to go; the game doesn't explain over half of the player stats and mechanics it offers (I still haven't figured out what the hell cooking is) and you're left to come up with the strategy yourself.”
+• “You get dropped into an ocean of having no direction where to go, the game doesn't explain over half of the player stats and mechanics it offers (I still haven't figured out what the hell is cooking here for) and you're left to come up with the strategy yourself.”

 • music